-We understand that unanticipated events happen occasionally in everyone’s life.
-In our desire to be effective and fair to all of our patients and out of consideration for our providers’ time, a 24 hour advance notice is required when rescheduling an appointment.
+We understand that unanticipated events occasionally happen in life.
+In our desire to be effective and fair to all of our patients and out of consideration for our providers’ time and resources, a 24 business hours advance notice is required when rescheduling an appointment.

 What is a deductible?